The current weather data collected for a given day consists of

 For more information about the weather archive, please email Alan Goldblatt with any questions you have.

-For years prior to 1950, data is available as pdf images of the originals.
+For years prior to 1950, data is available as pdf images of the originals, preserving the historical information.
 For the years 1950 through the year previous to the current year, the data is stored in zip files.
-Each zip file contains all of the weather data (stored as monthly xls or xlsx files) for a given decade.
+Each zip file contains all of the weather data, stored as monthly xls or xlsx files, for a given decade.
 Individual xlsx files are available for the current year.